-The Safe to Sleep® campaign seeks to educate parents and caregivers about the importance of placing healthy babies on their backs to sleep, for naps and at night, to reduce the risk of Sudden Infant Death Syndrome (SIDS).
-The campaign also describes other ways to reduce the risk of SIDS.
-The NICHD offers the CE Program on SIDS Risk Reduction: Curriculum for Nurses for CE credit, as well as dissemination materials for nursing CE partners, and the SIDS Risk Reduction: CE Activity for Pharmacists.
+Safe to Sleep® campaign seeks to educate parents and caregivers about the importance of placing babies on their backs to sleep for naps and at night to reduce the risk of Sudden Infant Death Syndrome (SIDS).
+The campaign also describes other ways to reduce the risk of SIDS and other sleep-related causes of infant death, such as suffocation.

-The NICHD's National Child and Maternal Health Education Program (NCMHEP) provides a forum for reviewing, translating, and disseminating new research in the field of maternal and child health through a coalition of the nation's most prominent health care provider associations, federal agencies, nonprofit maternal and child health organizations, and other partners.
+National Child and Maternal Health Education Program (NCMHEP) provides a forum for reviewing, translating, and disseminating new research in the field of maternal and child health through a coalition of the nation's most prominent health care provider associations, federal agencies, nonprofit maternal and child health organizations, and other partners.

 Know Your Terms initiative educates consumers and health care providers about the definition of full-term pregnancy.
 In the past, a baby born anytime between 37 weeks and 42 weeks was considered "term."
 A pregnancy is now considered "full term" at 39 weeks.